iTwin/itwin-cli/docs/workflows/overview.md

 # Workflows

-Ready to put the iTwin CLI to work?
+Ready to put the iTwin Platform CLI to work?
 These guides show you how to handle common tasks like project setup, team management, and automation.

 > 💡 The following are a few of the many possibilities.